 What types of businesses to you normally work with?

-We service customers across multiple different industries including;
+We serve customers across multiple different industries including:

 - Law Firms